August 2022

-This Statement is made under Section 54 of the UK’s Modern Slavery Act 2015 (the "Act") and sets out the steps that the Norinchukin Bank ("the Bank") took during its Financial Year 2021 ("FY2021") (ending on 31 March 2022) to ensure that slavery and human trafficking does not occur in any of its supply chains or any part of its business.
+This Statement is made under Section 54 of the UK’s Modern Slavery Act 2015 as well as the Australian Modern Slavery Act 2018 (the "Acts") and sets out the steps that the Norinchukin Bank ("the Bank") took during its Financial Year 2023 ("FY2023") (ending on 31 March 2024) to ensure that slavery and human trafficking does not occur in any of its supply chains or any part of its business.
 This statement will be reviewed annually for publication after every financial year.

 As the main bank for the agriculture, fishery and forestry industries, the Bank financially supports the development of these industries and cooperative organisations in Japan.
 The Bank has created a unique cooperative financing program, aimed at providing financial support for the development of these industries, as well as related cooperative organisations.

-The operations of the Bank are based in its Head Office and 19 branches throughout Japan, as well as its branches in New York, London and Singapore, and its representative offices in Hong Kong and Beijing.
+The operations of the Bank are based in its Head Office and 18 branches throughout Japan, as well as its branches in New York, London and Singapore, and its representative office in Beijing.
+In addition, as a global hub for investment and loan, Norinchukin Australia Pty Limited, Norinchukin Bank Europe N.V., and Norinchukin Hong Kong Limited are organised as group companies.

 The Bank is committed to a strong ethical culture in the course of its business to improve the economic and social positions of farmers, fishermen and foresters.
 It is contrary to the Bank’s mission and policies to tolerate Modern Slavery in its business or its supply chain, and the Bank's employees are expected to comply with this position.

-Strict compliance with laws and regulations, respect for human rights as well as a "zero tolerance" policy against anti-social forces which threaten the safety and order of civil society and have impacts such as those which this Act seeks to address are among the Bank’s fundamental principles.
-Bank staff receive training on the Bank’s Code of Ethics and Code of Conduct annually.
+Strict compliance with laws and regulations, respect for human rights as well as a "zero tolerance" policy against anti-social forces which threaten the safety and order of civil society and have impacts such as those which this Acts seek to address are among the Bank’s fundamental principles.

-The Bank periodically reviews its framework (including, but not limited to, when conducting its annual risk assessment) and seeks independent advice and guidance where appropriate to ensure that its framework is in line with good practice for the achievement and delivery of the Bank’s policy goals.
-Additionally, the Bank provides employees with suitable training concerning the identified supply chains in order to enable them to assess these risks and perform their due diligence.
+The Bank periodically reviews its framework (including, but not limited to, when carrying out environmental and social incident framework and human right impact assessment ) and seeks independent advice and guidance where appropriate to ensure that its framework is in line with good practice for the achievement and delivery of the Bank’s policy goals.

 The Bank affirms its commitment to taking steps to ensure that slavery and human trafficking are not taking place in its business or supply chains.